UnityTech/git/README.md

 # oh-my-zsh platform.sh cli plugin

-This is a plugin for the popular z shell, now the standard on all Macs.
-It requires [oh my zsh]() in order to work.
+This is a plugin for the popular **z shell**, now the standard on Mac OS X.  It requires [oh my zsh](https://ohmyz.sh /) in order to work.

 ## Installation
 To use this plugin, clone this repo to `~/.oh-my-zsh/custom/plugins`: